-- PTA 130L Functional Anatomy and Procedures Lab.
+PTA 130L - Functional Anatomy and Procedures Lab.
 1 Credit.
 Lab skills practice including evaluative techniques of palpation, goniometry, manual muscle testing and gait training.
-(PR: Admission to PTA program and CR: PTA 130) - PTA 140 Clinical Practice I. 1 Credit (CR/NC).
-Supervised clinical experience (40 hours, based upon clinic) involving observation of physical therapy services to include an orientation to treatment, preparation and assistance to the Physical Therapist along with an introduction to medical issues, documentation and professional development.
-(PR: Concurrent PTA 100, 110, 110L, 120, 120L, 130, 130L, 160.
-(Offered Fall Semester only) - PTA 150 Clinical Practice II.
-2 Credit (CR/NC).
-Continuation of clinical experience (120 hrs. based upon clinic) utilizing new skills for the practical application of physical therapy services under the supervision of a licensed physical therapist or physical therapist assistant.
-(PR: Completion of PTA 140) (Offered Fall Semester only) - PTA 160 Neuroanatomy and Physiology.
+(PR: Admission to PTA Program and CO: PTA 130)

+PTA 140 - Clinical Practice I. 3 Credits (CR/NC).
+Supervised clinical experience (120 hours, based upon clinic) involving observation of physical therapy services to include an orientation to treatment, preparation and assistance to the Physical Therapist along with an introduction to medical issues, documentation and professional development.
+(PR: Concurrent PTA 100, 110, 110L, 120, 120L, 130, 130L, 160) (Offered Fall Semester only)

+- PTA 160 Neuroanatomy and Physiology.
 3 Credits.
 Structure and function of the human nervous system and basic concepts of human physiology.
-(PR: Admission to PTA program) (Offered Fall Semester only) - PTA 200 Pathological Conditions.
+(PR: Admission to PTA Program) (Offered Fall Semester only) - PTA 200 Pathological Conditions.
 3 Credits.
 Basic pathophysiology and reaction to disease and injury of commonly treated physical therapy conditions, including burns, neoplasm, hereditary and congenital conditions, blood, respiratory infections, skin, musculoskeletal and aging diseases.
 (PR: Completion of PTA 100, with grade of "C" or better) (Offered Spring Semester only) - PTA 220 Orthopedic Rehabilitation.
 3 Credits.
 Emphasizes therapeutic procedures utilized by physical therapist assistants for patients with orthopedic and soft tissue injury, degenerative disorders, nerve injuries and orthotic needs for hand and foot disorders.
 (PR: Completion of PTA 100, 110, 110L, 130, and 130L with grade of "C" or better and CR: PTA 220L) (Offered Spring Semester only) - PTA 220L Orthopedic Rehabilitation Lab.
-1 Credits.
+1 Credit.
 Application of therapeutic procedures for patients in orthopedic and cardiopulmonary rehabilitation in a laboratory setting.
-(PR: Completion of PTA 100, 110, 110L, 130, and 130L with grade of "C" or better and CR: PTA 220)(Offered Spring Semester only) - PTA 230 Adult Rehabilitation.
+(PR: Completion of PTA 100, 110, 110L, 130, and 130L with grade of "C" or better and CO: PTA 220) (Offered Spring Semester only) - PTA 230 Adult Rehabilitation.
 3 Credits.
 Expands upon neurological principles to emphasize pathology and rehabilitation techniques for adult care.
 (PR: Completion of PTA, 100, 110, 110L, 130, and 130L courses with grade of "C" or better and CR: PTA 230L) (Offered Spring Semester only) - PTA 230L Adult Rehabilitation Lab.
 1 Credit.
 Lab skills practice to expand upon neurological principles to emphasize pathology and rehabilitation techniques for adult care.
-(PR: Competition of PTA 100, 120, 120L, and 140 courses with grade of "C" or better and CR: PTA 230) (Offered Spring Semester only) - PTA 240 Clinical Practice III.
+(PR: Competition of PTA 100, 120, 120L, and 140 courses with grade of "C" or better and CR: PTA 230) (Offered Spring Semester only) - PTA 240 Clinical Practice II.
 4 Credits.
 Continuation of clinical experience under the direction of a licensed PT or PTA.
-(PR: Completion of all previous 200 level coursework with a grade of "C" or better) (Offered Spring Semester only)

-- PTA 250 Peds and Spinal Cord Rehabilitation.
-2 Credits.
-Introduction principles, neurological, pathology and rehabilitation techniques for pediatric and spinal cord injury rehabilitation.
-(PR: Completion of 100 level PTA courses with grade of "C" or better and CR: PTA 250L) (Offered Spring Semester only) - PTA 250L Peds and Spinal Cord Rehabilitation Lab.
-1 Credit.
-Lab skills practice to expand principles, neurological, pathology and rehabilitation techniques for pediatric and spinal cord injury rehabilitation.
-(PR: Competition of PTA 100, 120, 120L, and 140 courses with grade of "C" or better and CR: PTA 250) (Offered Spring Semester only) - PTA 260 Clinical Practice IV.
+(PR: Completion of all previous 200 level coursework with a grade of "C" or better) (Offered Spring Semester only) - PTA 250 Specialized PT Interventions.
+3 Credits.
+Introduction to principles, neurological, pathology and rehab techniques for spinal cord injury, pediatrics, lymphedema, pelvic health, vestibular dysfunction, manual therapies and diabetes.
+(Offered Spring Semester only) - PTA 260 Clinical Practice III.
 4 Credits.
 Final clinical experience under the direction of a licensed PT or PTA.
 (PR: Completion of PTA 240) - PTA 270 PTA Seminar.
-1 Credit.
+3 Credits.
 Familiarizes students with alternative employment opportunities.
 Students learn methods of preparing resumes and interviewing techniques.
 (PR: Completion of all 100 level PTA courses with a grade of "C" or better) (Offered Spring Semester only) - PTA 280-283 Special Topics.
 1 to 4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of program coordinator CJS) - PTA 284-289.
+(PR: Enrollment with permission of program coordinator CJS)

+PTA 284-289.
 1-5 Credits.
 These courses are designed to present various topics in the field of Physical Therapist Assistant.